The regulator dependence in the functional renormalization group: a quantitative explanation: The non-perturbative renormalization group and the asymptotic behavior of the overall regulator scale

 When working with equation \eqref{wettericheq} approximation schemes are generally needed, being the DE one of the most used.
 It is now well established that the obtained results will depend on the regulator and that this dependence must be fixed by using some criterion.
+It has also been observed that the main dependence is on the overall scale of the regulator $\alpha$.
 One such criterion is the PMS and it has been recently used to yield highly accurate and precise results on critical exponents and universal amplitude ratios \cite{Balog2019,DePolsi2020,Peli:2020yiz,DePolsi2021}.
+Once the dependence on $\alpha$ is fixed by the PMS criterion, the remaining dependence on the different families of regulators turns out to be small \cite{Canet2003,Balog2019,DePolsi2020,DePolsi2021}.
+Because of this, we focus in the rest of the article on the $\alpha-$dependency but the presented analysis is completely general.

-However, the reason for the success of the PMS procedure and its vital relation with the convergence of the DE is not completely elucidated.
+Despite the success of the PMS procedure, its vital relation with the convergence of the DE is not completely elucidated.
 To solve this difficulty, an estimation can be made on what to expect of the optimum value of the overall regulator scale $\alpha$ at large orders of the DE.
 To do so, it is possible to set a range of ``applicability'' for the DE based on two arguments.
+First, the integrand in the flow of the various vertex functions can be obtained from derivatives of equation \eqref{wettericheq}.
+As a consequence it is proportional to $\partial_t R_k(q^2)$ times the propagator to some power which suppress large momenta.
+In general it takes the following form:

+(in some cases some propagators are differentiated one or more times).
+The contribution to these integrals of internal momenta $q$ larger than, roughly speaking, $q^2\gtrsim k_{cut}^2$ are negligible, where $k_{cut}^2$ is proportional to $k^2$, say

-First, the integrand of equation \eqref{wettericheq} is proportional to $\partial_t R_k(q^2)$ times the propagator to some power which is, roughly speaking, non-zero for values of momentum $q^2\lesssim k_{cut}^2$, where $k_{cut}^2$ is proportional to $k^2$, say $k_{cut}^2=k^2/\beta$.
-The determination of the precise value of $\beta$ is not trivial.
-We discuss the point below but, for the moment, let us keep the value of $\beta$ general because some of our results do not depend on its precise value.
+with $\beta$ a real number of order one whose precise determination is not trivial.
+We discuss how to estimate it below but, for the moment, let us keep the value of $\beta$ general because some of our results do not depend on its precise value.
 It is important to stress that $R_k(q^2)$ does not only introduce a gap $\propto \alpha k^2$ but also modifies the normalization of the kinetic term $\propto q^2$ in the inverse propagator.
 Taking this into account,

 at small $q$.
 Accordingly, the mass gap can be readily obtained: